 The programmes are hosted by the 'lead girls' and disseminate information on barriers to girls' education, such as household chores, early marriages, community perception, violence in schools and in the community.
 The information is delivered through a variety of mediums, including debates, dramas, and news features.

-15 year old girl was brought back to school after our intervention.
-The messages spread during community radio debates contributed to the identification of the drop out girl and eventually the radio team and community leadership helped her return to school
+One fifteen-year-old girl was brought back to school after our intervention.
+The messages spread during community radio debates contributed to the identification of the girl who had dropped out of school, and eventually the radio team and community leadership helped her return to school.

 Chipungabira Community Radio coordinator